nmcke1/WeatherChecker/README.md

     }
 Replace API_KEY_HERE with your openweather key.

+Also open the map.js file and add your key in the same manner on line 35.
+You can close map.js once down as we will use this file later.

-Next call this function from the getWeather() function.
-So it should now look like this:-
+Next call this function from within the getWeather() function.

+    getWeatherForLocation(latitude, longitude)

+So getWeather() should now look like this with the new line in bold:-
     function  getWeather()  {
     	var  longitude  =  document.getElementById("longitude").value;
     	var  latitude  =  document.getElementById("latitude").value;
     	console.log(longitude);
     	console.log(latitude);
     	alert("Your longitude is: "  +  longitude  +  " and your latitude "  +  latitude  +  "!!!")
-    	getWeatherForLocation(latitude,  longitude)
+    	**getWeatherForLocation(latitude, longitude)**
     }
 Now when you click the submit button you should see some information about the current weather at that location and an image.